Ein Karem: State of Israel

 After the war ended, Israel incorporated the village into the municipal boundaries of Jerusalem.
 Ein Karem was one of the few depopulated localities which survived the war with most of the buildings intact.
-The abandoned homes were resettled with inmigrants, many of whom Mizrahi Jews who fled from the Arab countries who fought the Arab-Israeli War during the war and after it, i.e. Jews from Iraq and Egypt but also from Yemen.
+The abandoned homes were resettled with immigrants, many of whom Mizrahi Jews who fled from the Arab countries who fought the Arab-Israeli War during the war and after it, i.e. Jews from Iraq and Egypt but also from Yemen.
 Over the years, the bucolic atmosphere attracted a population of artisans and craftsmen.
 Today it is a vibrant bohemian neighborhood of Jerusalem, attracting many artist, young people and tourists.

 In 1961, Hadassah built its medical center on a nearby hilltop, including the Hadassah Medical Center and the Hebrew University of Jerusalem schools of medicine, dentistry, nursing, and pharmacology.

 Biblical connections

 Old Testament

 Only the Septuagint translation of the Hebrew Bible, the base for the Christian Old Testament, names a place in the hills of Judah as "Carem".